UPDATED WITH MORE EVENTS: Cabarrus Calendar

 The Piedmont Farmers Market is open from 8 a.m. to noon at 518 Winecoff School Road.
 It features lots of local produce, meat, flowers and other products.

-New Gilead Reformed Church, 2400 Old Salisbury-Concord Road, will host a BBQ Chicken Dinner 11 a.m. to 7 p.m. or until sold outCarry out only, no dine in.
-Plates include: half BBQ Chicken, beans, slaw, roll, chips, and dessert for $10; whole Chicken for $8; quart of slaw for $5.
-To order or for more information call 704-788-1202.
+New Gilead Reformed Church, 2400 Old Salisbury-Concord Road, will host a BBQ Chicken Dinner from 11 a.m. to 7 p.m. or until sold out.
+Carryout only, no dine in.
+Plates include: half BBQ chicken, beans, slaw, roll, chips and dessert for $10.
+Whole chicken for $8 or quart of slaw for $5.
+To order or for more information, call 704-788-1202.

 Saturday, Oct.
 23